Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 Once you have lost teeth due to periodontal disease it makes everyday things like talking, chewing and swallowing more difficult to do.
 Even with tooth replacement options there is never anything quite like having your natural teeth, and you may have some problems adjusting.
 Bone loss from gum disease is irreversible, so it is important to prevent periodontitis by treating your gingivitis as soon as you begin to experience symptoms.

 The good news is that gingivitis is very easy to prevent!
 Most of the time, gingivitis symptoms occur in areas that need more thorough oral hygiene.
 While you might think you’re already practicing great oral hygiene, you might want to review the following tips to ensure you’re cleaning your teeth as well as you actually think you are.
-Because the bacteria under the gums in gingivitis is anaerobic, meaning that it lives in the absence of oxygen, getting oxygen into the area literally destroys the bacteria and helps halt the infection.
+Because the germs under the gums in gingivitis is anaerobic, meaning that it lives in the absence of oxygen, getting oxygen into the area literally destroys the germs and helps halt the infection.

 - Always use a soft-bristled toothbrush.
 Many people use a medium to stiff bristled brush, but these can actually cause more harm than good.
 Too much pressure during brushing can cause gum recession and enamel abrasion, leaving large wedges in the roots of the teeth.

 - Consider an electric toothbrush.
 High-quality electric brushes have soft bristles that are not only gentle on your teeth, but they also remove more plaque than manual toothbrushes, allowing you to clean your teeth and gums more efficiently.
-(4) Many electric toothbrushes also create a foaming action that helps penetrate areas under the gums and between the teeth, flushing out some of the bacteria.
+(4) Many electric toothbrushes also create a foaming action that helps penetrate areas under the gums and between the teeth, flushing out some of the germs.

 - Reassess your brushing method.
 Angle your toothbrush bristles at 45 degrees toward the gumlines.
 Focus on just two teeth at a time, and use small, circular motions at the gumline.
 Only apply as much pressure as you need to cause the gums to slightly blanch.
 Too much pressure or the wrong angulation will not target gumline plaque and could cause gum recession.